d-k-ivanov/docs/docs/Databases/Oracle/OJDBC.md

 unzip p19632480_121020_Generic.zip
 ```

-Get folder ./p19632480_121020_Generic/19632480/files/jdbc/lib/ojdbc7.jar
-And place it to ojdbc7.jar location
+Get folder **./p19632480_121020_Generic/19632480/files/jdbc/lib/ojdbc7.jar** from archvive and place it to *ojdbc7.jar* file location

-Make shure that your JAVA_HOME is exported
+Make sure that your JAVA_HOME is exported

 Change working directory to ojdbc7.jar location and run:
 ```bash